What Really Came Of WaiveCar From Shark Tank?

-In Season 9, episode 7 of "Shark Tank," which aired in 2017, we were introduced to WaiveCar, a car-sharing service.
+Season 9 of "Shark Tank" saw quite a few interesting pitches, from the camping-friendly Radiate to the disastrous Trippie App.
+And in Episode 7 of that season, we were introduced to WaiveCar, a car-sharing service.
 Not only was it free, but it was also all-electric, running a fleet of Hyundai IONIQs that could be rented by the public.
 WaiveCar was founded in 2016 by entrepreneurs Zoli Honig and Isaac Deutsch, who launched a pilot scheme in Santa Monica.

 You might be wondering how a free car rental service ended up on "Shark Tank," where the idea is to make money for investors.
 First, it's important to note that the service was free for the first two hours; after that, renting the cars cost $5.99 per hour.
 Second, the cars had electronic billboards on the top that advertisers could buy.
 So the business was making money.
 The cars were parked in spaces that were free for electric vehicles in Santa Monica, and the city also has a lot of charging points for electric cars.